 In addition to providing for a separation of executive, judicial and legislative powers, the constitution guarantees respect for citizens’ fundamental rights contained in the Universal Declaration of Human Rights and other international human rights instruments.
 Numerous of these rights are expressly set out in the constitution, and they include the right to life, the right to freedom of expression and association, the right to peaceful protest, and the protection of legal ownership.
 The constitution obligates the state to respect the rights of children and prohibits all forms of discrimination against women.
 It also sets out due process protections such as the presumption of innocence and equality before the law.
 Capital punishment is prohibited.

-Cambodia’s Constitutional Council is responsible for providing interpretations of the Constitution and deciding on disputes relating to the election of members of the National Assembly and Senate.
+Cambodia’s Constitutional Council is responsible for providing interpretations of the Constitution and deciding on disputes relating to the election of members of the National Assembly and the Senate.
 A request for a review of the constitutionality of any law may be made by, among others, the King, the Prime Minister, one quarter of the Senators or one tenth of the members of the National Assembly.

 The constitution preserves the validity of previously enacted legislation to the extent that the latter is not inconsistent with the constitution itself.
 Cambodia’s legal system therefore comprises legislation enacted prior to the current constitution, as well as more recent laws, which have been adopted since 1993 to support the emerging market-based economy.
-A new Code of Criminal Procedure was enacted in 2002, and a new Penal Code entered into force in December 2010.
-In addition, a new Code of Civil Procedure was enacted in 2007, and a new Civil Code came into force in December 2011.
+A new Code of Criminal Procedure was enacted in 2007, and a new Penal Code entered into force in December 2010.
+In addition, a new Code of Civil Procedure was enacted in 2006, and a new Civil Code came into force in December 2011.

-The election results have been challenged by CNRP and their supporters, whose concerns have been echoed by several governments and prominent organizations such as the US, the EU and the Human Rights Watch.
+In 2013, according to official results, the ruling CPP won 68 seats (or 48% of the votes), while the Cambodia National Rescue Party (CNRP) won 55 seats (or 44% of the vote).
+The CNRP is a coalition between the Sam Rainsy Party and the Human Rights Party, founded in 2012.
+The 2013 election results represented a significant decline for the CPP, which lost 22 seats from the previous election.
+The 2013 election results were challenged by CNRP and their supporters, whose concerns have been echoed by several governments and prominent organizations such as the US, the EU and the Human Rights Watch.
 The elections were accompanied by widespread allegations of vote rigging, including individuals casting several votes due to the absence of an official population count.
 Indelible ink, which was used to mark the index finger of voters who have already cast their vote, proved to be easy to remove.
 The elections were followed by a number of peaceful protests in Phnom Penh in September and October 2013.
-While the opposition and a number of observers called for an independent inquiry, Cambodia’s National Election Commission has denied irregularities in the elections.
+While the opposition and a number of observers called for an independent inquiry, Cambodia’s National Election Commission denied irregularities in the elections.
 On 23 September 2013, King Norodom Sihamoni presided over an opening session of the National Assembly despite calls for a delay.